johnhw/abclua/readme.txt

 Optional:
     MIDI.lua    http://www.pjb.com.au/comp/lua/MIDI.html

 NOTE: You can use this file just by requiring abclua_all.lua.
+If you just want to be able to parse or generate ABC, use abclua_all.lua.

 For developers, the individual sub-components are in separate lua files in src.
+Require "abclua" instead of "abclua_all" to load the files with these subcomponents.

-If you want to modify the source, modify the files in src and rebuild abclua.lua by running "lua make_abclua.lua".
+If you want to modify the source, modify the files in src and rebuild abclua_all.lua by running "lua make_abclua.lua".
 Do *not* edit abclua.lua directly!

 Example: